luigiserrantoni/LCR-kelvin-probes-adapter-PCB/README.md

 To connect 4 wire (kelvin) probes to an handheld LCR some kind of adapter is necessary.
 The adapter  allows to reach the contacts inside the instrument slots used to insert the tested component leads.

-, it shall provide  measurement method.
+LCR must provide 4 wire measurement method.
 All bench LCR make kelvin measuremnts, but handheld LCR sometimes not.
 An example is the Keysight U1730C series.

-To connect the probes to an handheld LCR

 User *Voltlog* designed a very nice adapter pcb for Hantek LCR meters, [it can be bought on tindie](https://www.tindie.com/products/voltlog/lcr-meter-kelvin-test-lead-adapter-pcb/).